 Old America’s Creed

 What is our creed?
 “We hold these truths to be self-evident that all men are created equal.”
 Not born equal.
 Created equal.
 And they’re endowed by the same “inalienable rights, life, liberty, the pursuit of happiness.”
-That is the creed that has animated our nation since its founding and made us the great nation we are.
+That creed has given life to our nation since its founding.
+It has made us the great nation we are.

 Mike Johnson, Speaker’s Speech

 Not born equal.
 Created equal.
 This is the creed of the Founders Constitution, not our current Constitution.
 It was the creed of the colonists who wrote the Declaration of Independence.
 Only white men were created equal.
 Women, Blacks, and Native Peoples were not included as equals by the founders.
 As Speaker, Johnson should read and try to comprehend the 14th and 19th Amendments.
 The 14th Amendment (1868) granted citizenship to all persons born (not created) or naturalized in the United States.
 The 19th Amendment gave women the right to vote (1920).
-Mr. Johnson should also take note that the 14th Amendment, Section 3, banned anyone from holding office taking part in or supporting an insurrection, such as the Civil War and January 6th.
+Mr. Johnson should also take note that the 14th Amendment, Section 3, banned anyone from holding office.
+This applies to those taking part in an insurrection.
+Supporting an insurrection, such as the Civil War and January 6th, also leads to a ban.
 I believe it could be construed that you gave favor to Trump’s failed coup d’état.

 Existential Threats